Idein/py-videocore/README.md

-py-videocore: Python library for GPGPU programming on Raspberry Pi
+PyVideoCore: Python library for GPGPU programming on Raspberry Pi
 ==================================================================

 This python library is to help GPGPU programming using